 Roll out white fondant with the rolling pin and guide rings.
 Cut out several circles with the small round cutter.

 Roll the circles into balls, then shape them into triangles.
 Use the modeling tool to indent the center.
-Form two of them to the sheep’s head to form the ears and one on the back for the tail.
+Glue two of them to the sheep’s head to form the ears and one on the back for the tail.

 Dip a toothpick into a bit of black soft gel paste and make a dot on each of the eyes.
 Then glue the sheep’s head to the body and allow to dry thoroughly.

 Dip your fingers in vegetable shortening and round out the sides and perimeter of the hearts, shaping it to the desired form.

 Place the remaining small heart on your work surface and shape it to stand upright.
 Allow all pieces to dry.